Guidelines for Internship Credit

 - To provide appropriate professional guidance and instruction to the student during the internship.

 - To ensure that the internship closely matches the agreed upon activities and learning experiences.
-Major departures from the approved plan must be reviewed by the faculty sponsor (and, in the case of IN-100 Exploration Internships, by the Associate Dean of the Faculty for Academic Policy & Advising).
+Major departures from the approved plan must be reviewed by the faculty sponsor (and, in the case of IN-100 Exploration Internships, by the Associate Dean of the Faculty.

 - To write an evaluation of the intern at the conclusion of the internship and submit this appraisal to the faculty sponsor.
 The on-site supervisor's evaluation of the intern is an important component of the faculty member's evaluation of the project for academic credit.